lundegaard/react-union.org/content/docs/union-component/faq.md

 const store = configureStore();

-// "justRender" creates HTML element for you app.
+// `justRender` creates an HTML element for your app.
 // Useful if you don't have root element prepared
-// Never use just "document.body"!
+// Do NOT use `document.body`!
 justRender(<Root store={store} />);

 export default Root;